 All but 8.5Ha of the mine site was rehabilitated by 2005 and the site has essentially been under care and maintenance since then.
-A site Supervisor, based in Peak Hill, maintains the mine site.
+A Site Supervisor, based in Peak Hill, maintains the mine site.

-The final steps in rehabilitation of the site will be taken between 2021 and 2022 as outlined in the approved MOP (2015).
+The final steps in rehabilitation of the site will be described in MOP (Jul 2022).
+Plan 4 shows proposed final rehabilitation outcomes.